Skip to content

 create update delete

-Orchid ORM makes it very easy to do modifications of related records, it allows building a query chain to modify related records, it supports nested creates and updates.
+Orchid ORM makes it straightforward to do modifications of related records, it allows building a query chain to modify related records, it supports nested creates and updates.

 For belongsTo and hasOne you can do only one thing per each relation.
 For instance, create an author while creating a book, or connect the book to the author while creating it.
 But not create and connect at the same time.